 Besides the technology trends mentioned above, we can also predict, or hope, that the wide-spread use of ebikes will have a positive impact on individuals and communities.
 Predictions for the position of ebikes in society includes:

 Based on current trends, we are predicting that ebikes will play a larger role in mobility resulting in greater health, an improved climate, and more human centric cities.
-We can only hope for the best.

 Earth Rider Blog about Cycing